19th Century Informal Economy

 Photo by Robert Holloway.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 07.04.004), Queen Elizabeth II Library, Memorial University, St. Johnís, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 07.04.004), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Although different, the two economies are not mutually exclusive and are sometimes interdependent; households in isolated areas, or those where labour is scarce or unreliable, sometimes supplement their commercial earnings with informal activities.
 People engaged in informal economic activities directly provided for the needs of their households and communities rather than for the market.
 However, the marginal surpluses of informal economic activity could be exchanged, just as were the goods and services people produced formally for the market.

 This was the case in 19th-century Newfoundland and Labrador, where many households combined formal and informal economic activities to make a living year-round.
 Although most families participated in the commercial cod and seal fisheries, these industries were not consistently profitable and frequently subject to outside forces over which the Newfoundland and Labrador people had no control, including fluctuations in catch size and market prices.
 To compensate for the unpredictability of their commercial earnings, families often found it necessary to engage in seasonal subsistence activities.
 They fished in the summer, hunted in the fall, cut wood in the winter, and farmed in the spring and summer before the fall harvest.